xtpub/api-doc/websocket-api-v1-en.md

 ### Prompt message

-When the user's client Websocket connected to the UBIEX Websocket server, the server will periodically send a ping message to user (currently set as 5 seconds) and include a timestamp.
+When the user's client Websocket connected to the XT Websocket server, the server will periodically send a ping message to user (currently set as 5 seconds) and include a timestamp.
 After receiving this prompt message, the user should promptly return the pong message and include the same timestamp in the following format:

 ```js